Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

 ```

 ## Equipment
-All code was run on under Linux with Slurm installed.
+All code was run under Linux with Slurm installed.

 The acceleration device used was: 1x NVIDIA A40.